Good for Novice Owners:

 - Average Lifespan: 12-15 years

-Cocker Spaniel Mix Breed Profile
+Cocker Spaniel Mix Dog Breed Information

 A Cocker Spaniel Mix is a cross between a Cocker Spaniel and another dog breed.
 Because a mixed-breed dog can take on any combination of traits from their parents, it’s important to talk to the breeder about the other parent breed in the mix.